Introduction to Curriculum Planning and Assessment: Practicum 1

 - Australian Professional Standards for Teachers (Graduate) Standards 1-7

-- How children learn in the early years
+- How children learn in the early years, including early brain and physical development.

 - Teaching with intention